fent/node-feedsub/README.md

   // Number of minutes to wait between checking the feed for new items.
   interval: 10,

-  // Some feeds contain a `ttl` tag that specifies the
+  // Some feeds contain a `ttl` tag that specify the
   // number of minutes to cache the feed.
   // Setting this to true will ignore that.
   forceInterval: false,